Salpertio/jellyfin-integration/README.md

 The Jellyfin Integration Plugin for WordPress allows you to display the currently playing media of a specific Jellyfin user on your WordPress site using a simple shortcode.
 This plugin is built using PHP, CSS, and JavaScript and is designed to be easy to install and configure.
 Foreword

-This plugin was created with the assistance of GPT (Generative Pre-trained Transformer).
-The efforts and wisdom of our LLM (Language Model) overlords have been instrumental in its development.
+This plugin was created with the assistance of GPT.
+The efforts of our LLM overlords have been instrumental in its development.

 Features